Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

 if :math:`y=x \oplus s` for all :math:`x \in \{0,1\}^n`.
 Thus, if :math:`s = 0\ldots 0`, i.e., the all-zero bitstring, then :math:`f_s` is a
 1-to-1 (or, permutation) function.
 Otherwise, if :math:`s \neq 0\ldots 0`,
 then :math:`f_s` is a 2-to-1 function.
-The oracle implementation can be found at :ref:`simonoracle`.
+Of Aqua's included oracles,
+:ref:`truth-table-oracle` should be the easiest to use to create one that can be used with the Simon algorith.

 .. topic:: Declarative Name